 The time has come, the war draws nearer.

-Every day the balance grows more unstable…how long until it falls?
+Every day this world grows more unstable…how long until it falls apart?

-Our actions tip the scale…how long can the past remain hidden?
+Our actions have forever tipped the scale…how long can the truth remain hidden?

 The Revolution is coming.